dougeby/IntuneDocs/intune/migration-guide-communication-plan.md

     -   [Download email \#2 template](https://gallery.technet.microsoft.com/Intune-migration-guide-end-a9d25eb5)
 <br></br>

 -   **Email \#3:** Give users a timeline before their access is affected.
 Again, remind users of benefits and strategic reasons for migration.
 Email timing should have a sliding window to match your phases.
-For example, in June send email \#1 to phase 1 users, email \#2 to phase 2 users, and email \#3 to phase 3 users.
+For example, in June send email \#1 to phase 1 users, email \#2 to phase 2 users, and email \#3 to phase 3 users.<br/><br/>

     -   [Download email \#3 template](https://gallery.technet.microsoft.com/Intune-migration-guide-end-831521b5)